 The City has a comprehensive and ongoing planning process for the System.
-Long-range forecasts have been prepared for both the Water Utility and Electric Utility.
-The most recent long-range forecasts were completed in 2018 for both the Water Utility and the Electric Utility.
+The most recent long-range forecasts were completed in 2023 for both the Water Utility and the Electric Utility.

-The City has developed a long-range financial strategy for capital improvements that uses a combination of internally-generated revenues and bond sales to finance system expansion as well as reconstruction.
-It has been the policy of the City to finance major, long-lived equipment and improvements with bond financing.
+The City has developed a long-range financial strategy for capital improvements that uses a combination of internally-generated revenues and bond sales to finance system expansion and reconstruction.
+It has been the City's policy to finance major, long-lived equipment and improvements with bond financing.

 Improvements of smaller and medium sizes are financed approximately 60% from bonds and approximately 40% from operating revenues.
 All other items are financed solely from operating revenues.